magpylib/magpylib/CONTRIBUTING.md

 - [Pylint](https://pylint.readthedocs.io/en/stable/) rates your code 10/10 and there are no formatting issues reportet (e.g. line-to-long).
 - your code is PEP8 compliant and formatted with [black](https://black.readthedocs.io/en/stable/) default settings.

-We strongly suggest that you install [pre-commit](https://pre-commit.com/) which will stop you from pushing your code with bad format.
+We strongly suggest that you use the Magpylib [pre-commit](https://pre-commit.com/) hooks that apply important code checks.

 ## For your orientation

 the Magpylib repository is structured as follows:

 - **magpylib**: contains the actual package.
 - **docs**: containts the documentation that is displayed on [Read the Docs](https://readthedocs.org/) using [Sphinx](https://www.sphinx-doc.org/en/master/).
-We use [Markdown](https://daringfireball.net/projects/markdown/) for the documentation.
 - **tests**: contains the unit tests
 - All other top level files are configuration files